amirmazmi/stockpredict/README.md

-# stockpredict
+# ReadMe

-Daily stock predictions
+This file contains the working script to perform daily predictions of the close price data.